tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 extension ([RFC5246], Section 7.4.1.4), it indicates the support for compressed server certificates.
 Whenever it is sent by the server as a CertificateRequest extension ([I-D.ietf-tls-tls13], Section 4.3.2), it indicates the support for compressed client certificates.
-Note that CertificareRequest messages are not supported by TLS versions prior to 1.3.
+Note that CertificateRequest messages are not supported by TLS versions prior to 1.3.

 By sending a compress_certificate extension, the sender indicates to the peer